Energy and Water Benchmarking and Disclosure Ordinance

 AquaHawk Water Data Template

-Connect your property to the City of Ann Arbor to automate your annual benchmarking report.
-You will not have to generate and submit an annual report each year or create a new one to fix errors, which will streamline the annual process:.
+Once your property is connected, you will not have to generate and submit an annual report each year, nor will you need to resubmit a report if issues are identified and fixed.
 Follow the steps 1-5 in pages 9-13 in the How to Benchmark with the City of Ann Arbor guide.

 Manually submit a benchmarking report.
 You will have to repeat this process each year and if you need to fix any errors in your report